 Feature Description Purpose: The purpose of the LTI plan is to focus the CEO and other Executive KMP on the creation of sustainable long term shareholder value.
-It rewards executives for delivering long term earnings performance above a minimum target and for creating value for shareholders with shareholder returns at above the 50 th percentile of a selected peer group of ASX listed companies.
-It encourages Executive KMP to remain employed by Codan and aligns their interests with those of shareholders.
-Face value: Target CEO 50% of fixed pay Other Executive KMP 25% of fixed pay Maximum CEO 75% of fixed pay Other Executive KMP 50% of fixed pay This represents the face value of the equity should all the performance targets be achieved.
+It rewards executives for delivering long term earnings performance abov a minimum target and for creating value for shareholders with shareholder returns at above the 50th percentile of a selected peer group of ASX listed companies.
+It encourages Executive KMP to of shareholders. o remain employed by Codan and aligns their interests with those Face value: Target CEO 50% of fixed pay Other Executive KMP 25% of fixed pay Maximum CEO 75% of fixed pay Other Executive KMP 50% of fixed pay This represents the face value of the equity should all the performance targets be achieved.
 The value ultimately received by executives will depend on the Codan share price at the time of vesting.
-The CEO has a higher LTI incentive, 100% equity based, relative to other KMP to better align his financial reward with shareholders.
-Maximum for CEO will increase to 100% from FY25.
+9 ive, 100% equity based, relative to other KMP to better align his financia imum for CEO will increase to 100% from FY25.
 Eligibility: All Executive KMP are eligible to participate in the LTI plan.
 To be eligible for a grant of performance rights they must have been employed at the beginning of the performance period i.e. 1 July before the grant of that year's performance rights.
 If the Board exercises discretion for executives employed after 1 July, they will consider issuing performance rights on a pro rata basis.
-Performance period: 3 years, ending 30 June 2026 Number of performance rights: The number of rights granted is determined by dividing the relevant LTI percentage of the Executive KMP's fixed salary as of 1 July 2023 by the volume weighted average of the Company's share price in the five days after the release of the Codan group's annual results for FY23.
+Performance period: 3 years, ending 30 June 2026 Number of performance rights: KMP's fixed salary as of 1 July 2 s determined by dividing the relevant LTI percentage of the Executive 023 by the volume weighted average of the Company's share price in the Codan group's annual results for FY23.
+Summary of The LTI will be assessed against two independent performance metrics being EPS growth and RTSR. performance conditions: EPS growth performance hurd le: 67% weighting An EPS growth metric provides a clear line of sight between executive performance and Codan's financial performance over the long term.
+It is also well understood by the Codan executive team and our shareholders.
+The Board may adjust the underlying NPAT used to measure performance against th LTI plan where it deems it appropriate to do so, for example as a result of major transactions, such as an acquisition or divestment, or other one-off type items.
+To measure EPS, we will divide the Codan Group NPAT by the weighted average number of Codan ordinary shares on issue during the financial year.
+To measure growth in EPS we compare the EPS in the financial year immediately preceding the grant (FY23) with the EPS achieved in the measurement year, being Year 3 (FY26).
+To set the FY26 target the Board has used the underlying EPS performance for FY23 of 36.3 cents per share. all rights vesting if a maximum I if the EPS achieved in the measurement year exceeds a target with EPS is achieved.
+The target and maximum EPS were calculated by all growth rate to a base EPS.
+The Board has not set a threshold level of ed target level.